-A minimum of 5 subjects at GCSE Grade 4/BTEC Level 2 Pass or higher with at least a Grade 4 in GCSE English and either GCSE PE (Grade 4/C or higher) or BTEC Level 2 First Award in Sport (Merit or higher, including a merit or higher in the examined element)
+A minimum of 5 subjects at GCSE Grade 4/BTEC Level 2 Pass or higher: Including

+- Grade 5 in GCSE English Language or Literature. - Either GCSE PE Grade 4 or higher or BTEC Level 2 First Award in Sport P2 or higher.